thomashoneyman/pact-nix/README.md

 This repository helps you install the [Pact](https://github.com/kadena-io/pact) smart contract programming language without having to build it from source.
 You can use this repo in a few ways:

-First, you can run `pact` on your machine from this flake.
+First, you can run `pact` on your machine from this flake or install it temporarily in your shell.
 For example:

 ```console
 $ nix run github:thomashoneyman/pact-nix